dglaeser/gridformat/README.md

     // This shows the `GridFormat` API: Construct a writer for the desired format, and add
     // point/cell fields as lambdas.
 Metadata can be added directly and can be ranges or scalars.
+    // If the lambdas are not suitable or inefficient for your data structures, you can also pass
-    GridFormat::Writer writer{GridFormat::vtu, grid};
+    // a (custom) implementation of `GridFormat::Field` (see documentation) GridFormat::Writer writer{GridFormat::vtu, grid};
     writer.set_meta_data("some_metadata", "i am metadata");
     writer.set_point_field("point_field", [&] (const auto& point) { return f(grid.position(point)); });